vindarel/lisp-journey/content/pythonVSlisp.md

 whitespace.
 And in the end, your html may still not be valid…

-In CL, we can also use a Django-like templating engine, [Djula](https://github.com/mmontone/djula) templates.
-FYI, despite its modest number of stars, it is one of the most downloaded projects on Quicklisp.
+In CL, we can also use a Django-like templating engine, [Djula](https://github.com/mmontone/djula) templates (despite its modest number of stars, it is one of the most downloaded projects on Quicklisp).
 We can alternatively just use plain old Lisp, for example with [Spinneret](https://github.com/ruricolist/spinneret/).
 As a consequence, we can factorize code as we always do (with spinneret functions or